-“Dungeons & Dragons: Battlemarked” VR Game Gets New Trailer
+“Dungeons & Dragons: Battlemarked” VR Game (First Look)

-So what can we expect when Demeo x Dungeons & Dragons: Battlemarked hits VR headsets in the near future?
+So what can fans expect when Demeo x Dungeons & Dragons: Battlemarked hits VR headsets this fall?
 Below, we break out all the details.

 What is the “Dungeons & Dragons: Battlemarked” VR game about?